BvChung/personal_website/src/content/notes/regression-models.md

 # Ridge Regression

-> $$\displaystyle\sum_{i = 1}^n (y_{i} - f(x_{i}))^2 + \lambda \displaystyle\sum_{j = 1}^p \beta_j^2$$
+> $$min(\displaystyle\sum_{i = 1}^n (y_{i} - f(x_{i}))^2 + \lambda \displaystyle\sum_{j = 1}^p \beta_j^2)$$

-- The main idea behind Ridge regression is to find a new line that doesn't fit the training data as well in other words we introduce a small amount of bias into how the new line is fit to the data but in return for that small amount of bias we get a significant drop in variance in other words by starting with a slightly worse fit Ridge regression can provide better long-term predictions
+- The main idea behind Ridge regression is to find a new line that doesn't fit the training data by introducing a small amount of bias into how the new line is fit to the data.
+In return for that small amount of bias we get a significant drop in variance in other words by starting with a slightly worse fit Ridge regression can provide better long-term predictions
 - Ridge regression imposes a penalty on the size of the coefficients.
-The ridge coefficients minimize a penalized residual sum of squares plus $\lambda * slope^2$.
-Ridge regression can only shrink parameter coefficients asymptotically to zero, but never reach it.
+We minimize a penalized residual sum of squares plus $\lambda * slope^2$.
+As lamda increases the penalty also increases, in order to minimize the sum of squared residuals we shrink the parameter coefficients which can only asymptotically approach zero.
 - The $\lambda$ parameter controls the amount of shrinkage: the larger the value of $\lambda$, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.
 - Ridge regression is better when most of the independent variables are useful.